Reparametrization Invariance and Some of the Key Properties of Physical Systems: One-Time Physics, Causality, Arrow of Time, and the Maximum Speed of Propagation

 \subsection{One-Time Physics, Maximum Speed of Propagation, and the Space-Time Metric Signature}

 Why the space-time seems to be one time plus three spatial dimensions have been discussed by using arguments a la Wigner \cite{Borstnik2000,vanDam2001}.
-However, these arguments are deducing that the space-time is 1+3 because only this signature is consistent with particles with finite spin.
-However, one should turn this argument backwards claiming that one should observe only particles with finite spin because the signature is 1+3.
-A thermodynamic selection principle of the (1+3) nature of the universe has been recently discussed \cite{2016EL....11340006G}.
+However, these arguments are deducing that the space-time is $1+3$ because only this signature is consistent with particles with finite spin.
+However, one should turn this argument backwards claiming that one should observe only particles with finite spin because the signature is $1+3$.
+A thermodynamic selection principle of the ($1+3$) nature of the universe has been recently discussed \cite{2016EL....11340006G}.
 And yet, there is an alternative argument for the emergence of the apparent Lorentzian dynamics of the usual field theories due to a scalar clock field that is playing the role of the physical time \cite{2013PhRvD..87f5020M}.
-Furthermore, there is an argument for (1+3) nature of the universe based on four fundamental principles of physics namely: Causality, General Covariance, Gauge Invariance, and Renormalizability \cite{2013arXiv1303.5634P}.
-This can be taken even further to dynamically generate a fifth dimension \cite{2001PhRvL..86.4757A}, which contains an extra special dimension in contrast to the traditional arguments for three special dimensions \cite{1997CQGra..14L..69T,2005SHPMP..36..113C}
+Furthermore, there is an argument for ($1+3$) nature of the universe based on four fundamental principles of physics namely: Causality, General Covariance, Gauge Invariance, and Renormalizability \cite{2013arXiv1303.5634P}.
+This can be taken even further to dynamically generate a fifth dimension \cite{2001PhRvL..86.4757A}, which contains an extra special dimension in contrast to the traditional arguments for three special dimensions \cite{1997CQGra..14L..69T,2005SHPMP..36..113C}.

-Here I present an argument that only one-time physics is consistent with a finite spatial propagational speed \cite{VGG2002Varna}.
-The local \textit{Lorentz symmetry } implies the existence of a local observer with Minkowski like coordinate frame. \textit{ }
+Here we revisit the argument that only one-time physics is consistent with a finite spatial propagational speed \cite{VGG2002Varna}.
+The local Lorentz symmetry implies the existence of a local observer with Minkowski like coordinate frame.\\